Chronomap/Punishment/README.md

 ## Features
 - One-piece case designed for 3D printing
-  - designed for use with self-tapping M2 screws for plastic, I'll be using [these](https://www.mcmaster.com/96817A207/)
+  - designed for use with M2 screws screwed directly in
 - Fits stock plate
 - 4° typing angle
 - Cherry-ish lip